- Email: email@example.com

-- campaigning for financial reform (e.g. initiating and convening the Transforming Finance conference and network in 2013 and the Just Banking conference in 2012);
+I have a background campaigning on financial reform, climate change and energy policy, which included convening the Transforming Finance conference in 2013 and the Just Banking conference in 2012.

-- Land and housing market reform
+- Land and housing reform

-- The debate around the valuation of 'nature'
+- The debate around monetary system reform

 - MSc in Ecological Economics and Ecosystem Services, University of Edinburgh

 - Diploma in Social Research Methods, University of Roehampton